curso-cpp-incremento-y-decremento

 • The final result is x = 4 and y = 5.

-As I mentioned above, when you use increment/decrement operators, they should be on their own line.
+As I said above, when you use pre and post increment/decrement operators, they should be on their own line.

 The only notable exception I can think of is when they are used in for loops.

-It is a bad idea to use pre and post increment/decrement operators in complex expressions, as they can lead to very hard-to-detect errors.
+It’s a bad idea to use pre and post increment/decrement operators in complex expressions, because they lead to errors that are very difficult to detect.

 int x = 5;